Fall Foliage

 Valley Falls State Park

 Everybody loves a good waterfall photo.
-At Valley Falls State Park, a series of four picturesque falls can be photographed.
-The dark, rushing waters of the Tygart Valley River are stunning when juxtaposed against the vibrant fall foliage.
+At Valley Falls State Park, the dark, rushing waters of the Tygart Valley River form a series of four waterfalls that present a stunning image when juxtaposed against the vibrant fall foliage.
+Valley Falls is a day-use park but you can find lodging (as well as scenic lake views) at Tygart Lake State Park about a 30-minute drive away.